elaljo/Dashboard_app/README.md

 # 🚀 Features
 ## 🔐 User Authentication (Clerk)
 Users must sign in to access the dashboard.

 Clerk handles sign-in, sign-up, and session management.
 ## 🏢 Agencies Dashboard
 Authenticated users can view all agencies.

 Data is displayed in a clean, scrollable table.
+## 👥 Contacts Viewer With Daily Limit
+Users can view up to 50 contacts per day.

+Scrolling through the table automatically counts each viewed contact.

+Once the daily limit is reached:

+  A modal appears asking the user to upgrade (no payment system required).

+  Additional contacts are blurred.